 Mandatory ($10.00) duplicate fee(s) are to be paid by person(s) other than property owners, (i.e. Banks, Title Companies, Attorneys etc.).
-In order to process your payment it must include the mandatory $10.00 duplicate bill fee (separate check) for each payment, or it is deemed an incomplete transaction and will be returned for those fee(s).
+In order to process your payment it must include the mandatory $10.00 duplicate bill fee (separate check) for each payment or include an original tax payment stub, or it is deemed an incomplete transaction and will be returned for those fee(s).
 Under N.Y.
 State Real Property Tax law and the Administrative Code of Nassau County, the Receiver of Taxes is not permitted to accept a payment other than for the complete amount (base payment with appropriate fees and penalties that apply).
 If a payment is short the required amount, the Receiver of Taxes is obligated to return the transaction for correction.
 If the timing is such that the returned item becomes late, all appropriate fees and penalties must be added to the corrected transaction.
 For further information please call (516) 624-6400.

 - You can mail payments to the Receiver of Taxes, Oyster Bay Town Hall West, 74 Audrey Avenue, Oyster Bay, NY 11771-1539.
 You may also pay in-person there, Monday through Friday, 9:00 a.m. to 4:45 p.m., by cash or check.

 - If you prefer, you can pay in-person by check (cash not accepted) at the Receiver of Taxes counter located in Town Hall South, 977 Hicksville Road, Massapequa, Monday through Friday, 9:00 AM to 4:45 PM.